nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 `NUMBER_OF_ROOMS` | The number of rooms you wish to have in hotel

 **:information_source: Important Information:** <br />
+* The maximum number of rooms that can be defined is 500 as most boutique hotels have a maximum of 500 rooms.
+* If suppose you `initroom x` and x is already the number of rooms, no error would be seen to improve user experience.
 * If the number of rooms is less than the number of patients error is thrown when decreasing the number of existing rooms.
 * Adds `NUMBER_OF_ROOMS` rooms into the hotel system, if there were previously added information that information for respective rooms will still be there.
 <br />